-- 1. your experience in Cuba,

-- 2. your understanding of the role of culture in proclaiming the Gospel,

-- the conversation within mission studies.
+- 1. your experience during the cultural exposure events, - 2. your understanding of the role of culture in proclaiming the Gospel, - 3. the conversation within mission studies, - 4. biblical scholarship and insight

-- 4. biblical scholarship and insight - 5. the use of critical social theory, social research and cultural anthropology.
+5. the use of critical social theory, social research and cultural anthropology.